There are many distinct types of poker games, but the majority of them have many of the same fundamental poker rules for beginners.

 It is possible for a player to scoop the pot by winning both the high and low sections.
 If no qualifying low hand (five cards below an 8) exists, the best high hand wins the entire pot.

 Split pot games and/or eight or better games are other terms for Hi-Lo games.
-For example, Omaha 8 is an Omaha poker game with hi-lo rules.
+For example, Omaha 8 is an Omaha poker game with hi-lo poker rules for beginners.